emiltsokov/kickoff/statix/index.md

 * Install Node from [nodejs.org](http://nodejs.org/)
 * Install Grunt CLI - `npm install -g grunt-cli`

-Once these dependencies are installed, see 'Getting started with Statix' for instructions on runnign your project.
+Once these dependencies are installed, see 'Getting started with Statix' for instructions on running your project.

 ---